Chaste/Chaste.github.io/site/content/workshops/2026-07/_index.md

 We are pleased to announce an upcoming workshop on [Chaste](https://chaste.github.io).

+## Materials

+The workshop materials can be found [in this repository](https://github.com/Chaste/chaste-workshop-materials-2026).

 ## Workshop Aims

 Over the course of the workshop, you will: